arees88/ML_Azure_P2_Operationalizing_ML/README.md

 - Available AutoML Model
 - Successful API requests to the endpoint with a JSON payload

-Video is available at the following link:  <link>
+Video is available at the following link:  https://www.youtube.com/watch?v=aglqDK0D_nA

 ## **Standout Suggestions**
 *TODO (Optional):* This is where you can provide information about any standout suggestions that you have attempted.